-Headshot of Connor S. Kenaston, a scholar of U.S. history.
+Headshot of Connor S. Kenaston, a historian of religion, politics, and culture in the United States.
 Photograph by Shane Lin.

 Below you will find a collection of Connor’s past blog posts.
 You can also use the navigation bar to learn more about Connor, his research, and his pedagogy.